English in Totnes (EiT) Booking Terms and Conditions

 In all cases UK law will take precedence regarding legal conditions for students with visas and course termination.
 A cancellation due to visa refusal will only be accepted if you send us a copy of the official refusal document.
 EiT also reserves the right to demand the return of all letters and documents sent by the school for the visa application if your visa is refused.

-We are not currently charging any deposit or cancellation fees for your course or host family fees in 2021 but please let us know as soon as possible if you are unable to travel so that we can tell your host family in good time.
 This does not apply if you have booked bed and breakfast, hotel or apartment/ cottage accommodation through the school as they are external providers and we will abide by their individual refund policies.
 These do not usually allow for refunds.

 You have a legal right under the Consumer Contract (Information, Cancellation and Additional Charges) Regulations 2013 to cancel your booking within 14 days (the “Cancellation Period”) without giving any reason.
 This excludes any cancellation on accommodation.
 The Cancellation Period will expire 14 days from the date of our Confirmation.
 To cancel you must inform us by a clear statement.
 Please note that a cancellation is only valid when it has been acknowledged by email receipt from English in Totnes.